 planetary boundary layer occasionally air samples

-carbon dioxide mixing ratio profiles will be measured
+situ airborne carbon dioxide mixing ratio

-using gas analyzer made by AOS, Inc. Most recently,
+profiles were measured using gas analyzer made

-mixing ratio of CH4, CO, N2O
+the atmospheric mixing ratio of CH4,

 tower belongs to the developing European network